Hot Dog Buddy Buddy: Other versions

-The song has been recorded or performed by The Belew Twins, Adriano Celentano, Phil Haley and His Comments, The Fireballs, Gina Haley live on the 2011 tour, The Speedos, Eddie Martin and the Rhythm Cruisers, Pete Anderson & The Archives, and Bernie Woods and the Forest Fires on the album, Rock, Roll & Stroll.
+The song has been recorded or performed by Adriano Celentano, The Belew Twins, Phil Haley and His Comments, Franny and The Fireballs, Gina Haley live on the 2011 tour, The Speedos, Eddie Martin and the Rhythm Cruisers, Pete Anderson & The Archives, Bernie Woods and the Forest Fires on the album, Rock, Roll & Stroll, and Ruby & The Mystery Cats in 2020.

 Ian Dury quoted from the song in his own recording "Bill Haley's Last Words" from the 1992 album, The Bus Driver's Prayer & Other Stories.